-That’s how I came across this destination.
+That’s how I came across the Geierlay Bridge.
 I follow a lot of the German Roamers on Instagram and through this amazing travel network, I first saw this bridge.

-Actually, that long word at the start of this post is German for ‘suspension bridge’ and that’s exactly what you’ll expect here.
+Actually, that long word, “Geierlay,” is German for ‘suspension bridge’ and that’s exactly what you’ll expect here.
 The adjacent town is fairly boring and not super attractive.
 After an uneventful 2KM walk along a concrete path which lines a pretty barren field of potatoes, you’ll eventually come to a huge valley where this suspension bridge will be quite literally ‘hanging’ to take your breath away.
 So what I’m saying is, park your car, do the boring walk and it will all be worth it!

-I should point out however that there are two routes you can take.
+I should point out however that there are two routes you can take to reach the Geierlay Bridge.
 The first route we took on the way there, was 500m or so less in length and took us along the potato field.
 No I didn’t take any photos because it wasn’t pretty.
 On the way back, we took the forest route and although it’s winter and the trees have no leaves at the moment, I still managed to have some fun.
 So my advice is to walk back through the forest.

-Tell us, what do you think of the bridge?
+Tell us, what do you think of the Geierlay Bridge?
 Have you been here?
 Which other suspension bridges are worth visiting?
 We’d love to hear your thoughts.